Via Ferrata Passo Santner basic info:

 After a short but intense scramble with some intermittent cables on path nr 542/550, starting right behind the Rosengarten hut, you will reach a fork.
 Follow the signs left for Passo Santner.
 Soon you will emerge onto a path right underneath the western wall of the Rosengarten/Catinaccio group.

-From here you will get clear view ahead of where the route is leading.
-After 15 minutes of mostly flat walk the path starts climbing steadily and the fun begins.
+From here you will get a clear view ahead of where the route is leading.
+After 15 minutes of mostly flat walk the path starts climbing steadily again and the fun begins.

 The ferrata is very well marked and easy to follow.
 The cable protection is placed nicely in the difficult places.
-You will also come across a ladder and stencils coming out of the wall.
+You will also come across ladders and stencils coming out of the wall.
 They help tremendously with tackling the tricky sections.

 The route isn't as exposed as other via ferratas I've done in the Dolomites, but still makes up for an exciting day excursion in the mountains.

-Around two thirds of the way to Passo Santner you will find yourself in a gully with a fantastic view of spires typical for the Dolomites mountains.
+Around two thirds of the way to Passo Santner you will find yourself in a gully with a fantastic view of the spires typical for the Dolomites.
 This is a great introduction of what's coming ahead - The Vajolet towers!

 Although Via Ferrata Passo Santner is officially marked as 2A in the Via Ferratas of the Italian Dolomites: Volume 1 guidebook, personally I found it more difficult then for example via ferrata Catinnacio D'Antermoia (marked in the book as 2B).

 For more thorough route description I do recommend that you purchase the guidebook.